Andrew van Doorn, Chief Executive

 Rosie joined HACT in February 2012 coming from a special events fundraising background working for both large and small charitable organisations.
 At HACT she coordinates the seminars, conferences and roundtables that HACT hosts and manages the content for the website, communication materials and social media outlets.

 Rosie has a degree in Marketing from the University of Liverpool.

-William Howard, Research Officer
+William Howard, Housing and Health Officer

 Will joined HACT in January 2015.
 He recently completed an MSc in Sociology at the London School of Economics, in which he focussed on the application of theory to research, as well as looking at the relationship between political theory and urban form.
 Prior to that he completed his undergraduate degree in Geography at the University of Birmingham, undertaking his dissertation on homeless mobility and its effects in the city of Oxford.